ncatlab/nlab-content/pages/1/6/1/3/3161/content.md

-Herman Stel is looking for a PhD position.
+Herman Stel is a student of mathematics and Gabriele Vezzosi in Florence.

-He wrote his master thesis
+His master's thesis is

 * H. S., _[[schreiber:master thesis Stel|∞-Stacks and their Function Algebras -- with Applications to ∞-Lie Theory]]_ (2010)